Andreoliveira85/My-data-machine-learning-portfolio/README.md

 ### We will focus on:
 * Creating an algorithm to find hot zones DBSCAN vs Kmeans
 * Visualizing results on a nice dashboard
+* We will focus on NYC city data.

 ## Visualizations of the clusters by Kmeans (evolution during hourly periods):